RaymondCJA/Fableous-App/README.md

 * search: search the book(s) by author's name.
 * browsing book:
-  * Listen to the story: listen the story of the picture.
+  * Listen to the story: listen to the story of the picture.
   * rename: rename the book.
   * delete: delete the book.

 #### 3. Teacher Portal

-In the teacher's page, teacher can also edit the book as the functions that in the student's class library(rename, delete, close)
+In the teacher's page, teachers can also edit the book with the functions that are in the student's class library(rename, delete, close)

 * class library: the story(-ies) of the class.
 * waiting approval: the story(-ies) which is/are waiting to be approved.